 James Street North is the site of a monthly Art Crawl and two annual events: SuperCrawl and Open Streets.

 On both occasions, the street is closed to traffic and people fill the streets,

 enjoying live music, performers, vendors and good food.
 Here is a short video with snapshots of

 some of the scenes.
 To start the video, click on the arrow in the middle.

 If you have some time, you can walk down James Street North all the way to the waterfront, and pass some interesting places along the way, like this former train station that has been converted to a banquet hall called Liuna Station.
 If you get a chance to go inside, do!
-I’ve attended a conference here and the inside is stunning.
+The inside is stunning.
 You may have already seen it, in fact, as it has been used as a movie set several times.

 It has a pretty park out front where you can sit and enjoy some public art.

 There are more pictures in the slideshow above.

 James Street South is also a retail district

 with some trendy coffee shops and restaurants and a few stores.
 At the corner